danielsaidi/website_danielsaidi/_posts/2010/2010-07-05-constraintexception-thrown-when-posting-empty-data-for-non-nullable-properties.md

 ---
-title:	"ConstraintException thrown when posting empty data for non-nullable properties"
+title: ConstraintException thrown when posting empty data for non-nullable properties
 date:  2010-07-05 12:00:00 +0100
 tags:  .net entity-framework
 ---

 I am currently working with model validation in ASP.NET, using an Entity Framework 4 entity model, `DataAnnotations` and partial classes with `MetadataType` connections.